ubc-vision/LSENeRF-data-formatter/README.md

    1. The NPZ extrinsics overlay is camera transform for camera -> rig
 3. Extract NPZ extrinsics overlay from 2. on top of the NPZ dataset so that *dataset_extrinsics.npz* is available in the dataset scene folders
 4. Fill the neccessary fields in `format_evimo.sh`
-5. Format the dataset with
+5. Format a scene in our dataset with
 ```bash
 bash format_evimo.sh
 ```
+Note that only these EVIMOv2 scenes are supported (see the evimov2_dataset directory)
+- depth_var_1_lr_000000
+- scene7_00_000001
+- scene8_01_000000